Why should customers participate in VPPs?

-You may think that this will impact on your own battery storage usage, but the energy business is limited by; the contract terms, the battery manufacturer’s restrictions for your Energy Storage System, the requirement that the level of energy stored in your Energy Storage System does not drop below 20% of useable energy storage capacity, to name a few.
+You may think that this will impact on your own battery storage usage, but the energy business is limited by the contract terms, the battery manufacturer's restrictions for your energy storage system, and the requirement that the level of energy stored in your energy storage system does not drop below 20% of useable energy storage capacity, to name a few.

 3) What will the VPP program do when accessing my system?

 Generally, your VPP provider will:

 - monitor the performance of your solar system and energy storage system,

 - set the operating mode of your energy storage system,